 Flowers

 Black swallow-wort flowers are purple with a yellow center and are very small (1/8 inch across).
 Flowers have five petals with small hairs on the petals.
-The flowers are arranged in clusters hanging from where the leaf meets the stem and bloom from late May to mid-July.
+Pale swallow-wort has light pink flowers.
+The flowers of both species are arranged in clusters hanging from where the leaf meets the stem and bloom from late May to mid-July.

 Seeds